Skills

 • the layered discovery hierarchy (CLI > env > project > manifest > user > package > system > host),

-• the SKILL.md frontmatter Harn recognizes,
+• the SKILL.md frontmatter Harn recognizes, including the required compact short: card,

 • the body substitution ($ARGUMENTS, $N, ${HARN_SKILL_DIR}, ${HARN_SESSION_ID}) that runs over SKILL.md before the model sees it,